Semiconductors (1978)

 Such impurities are called donor or N-type.

-Other impurities create permitted levels near the valence band.
+Other impurities create allowed levels near the valence band.

-Electrons from the valence band move to these levels, and holes form in the zone.
+Electrons from the valence band move to these levels, and holes are formed in the band.

 The impurity ion in this case turns out to be negative.